 I came across this great quote the other day that said, “Appreciate your parents.
 You never know what sacrifices they went through for you.”
 It really made me think about the things that we all give up for our kids, which in turn made me realize that our own parents gave up the same things for us.
 From small sacrifices to major life changes, here are the top ten things that parents give up to make sure their kids have a better life.

+Think about it for a moment.
 We take turns staying up all night making sure our kids don’t wander those first nights in their “big kid” bed.
 The night before their first day of kindergarten, our nerves keep us tossing and turning.
 When they announce that they want to be Elsa instead of Anna for Halloween, we stay up all night transforming their costume.
 The list goes on and on…as do the sleepless nights.

 2. Peace of mind